bicarbon8/automated-functional-testing/packages/aft-ui-webdriverio/README.md

-# AFT-UI-Mobile-Apps
+# AFT-UI-WEBDRIVERIO
-Automated Functional Testing (AFT) package providing Appium-based `MobileAppFacet extends UiFacet` Plugins and BrowserStack, Sauce Labs and Appium Grid `UiSession` Plugins extending the `aft-ui` package.
-This enables testing using BrowserStack's, Sauce Labs's or a Local Selenium Grid for any Mobile Device application tests.
+Automated Functional Testing (AFT) package providing WebdriverIO-based `WebdriverIoComponent extends UiComponent` class for use with POM-based UI testing strategies as well as `UiSessionGeneratorPlugin` implementations for connecting to WebdriverIO's Browser instance.

 ## Installation
-`> npm i aft-ui-mobile-apps`
+`> npm i aft-ui-webdriverio`

 ## Creating your own Components for use in testing
 Take the following as an example of how one could interact with the following Android App